-The impact of spending reductions in the public sector and the settlements received by its constituent local authorities will continue to be carefully considered by the Authority in determining its Medium-Term Financial Strategy.
-Changes to pension and tax legislation will continue to provide challenges to the Service and the capacity to deal with complex issues with existing resources continues to be of concern.
+The continuing impact of the increased demand for public sector services, against the settlements received by its constituent local authorities and spending reductions in the public sector, will continue to be carefully considered by the Authority in determining its Medium-Term Financial Strategy.

-The Service will continue to monitor the progress being made by Welsh Government in its discussions around the publication of a new Fire and Rescue National Framework for Wales, any new thematic reviews undertaken by the Chief Fire and Rescue Advisor, and any other changes to the way in which we are governed and advise the Authority on any implications for the Service.
+The Service will continue to monitor the progress being made by Welsh Government in its discussions around the publication of a new Fire and Rescue National Framework for Wales, any new thematic reviews undertaken by the Chief Fire and Rescue Advisor, and any other changes to how we are governed and advise the Authority on any implications for the Service.

-We propose, over the coming year, to take actions relating to the above matters and others in order to further enhance our governance arrangements and reassure ourselves that we have robust, procedures, process and arrangements in place to ensure we are fully accountable.
-An Action Plan summarising the intended approach, Responsible Officers and Target Dates is attached at Appendix 2.
-We are satisfied that these steps will address the need for improvements and will monitor their implementation as part of our next annual review.

-An update on the outstanding actions from previous years' Action Plans is included an Appendix 1.
+We propose, over the coming year, to take actions relating to the above matters and others to further enhance our governance arrangements and reassure ourselves that we have robust, procedures, process and arrangements in place to ensure we are fully accountable.
+An update on the outstanding actions from previous years' Action Plans and our Action Plan for 2024/25 are detailed below.